aiidateam/aiida-core/docs/source/concepts/processes.rst

 ===================================================================   ==============================================================================  ===============================================================
 :py:class:`~aiida.engine.processes.calcjobs.calcjob.CalcJob`          :py:class:`~aiida.orm.nodes.process.calculation.calcjob.CalcJobNode`            Calculations performed by external codes
 :py:class:`~aiida.engine.processes.workchains.workchain.WorkChain`    :py:class:`~aiida.orm.nodes.process.workflow.workchain.WorkChainNode`           Workflows that run multiple calculations
-:py:class:`~aiida.engine.processes.functions.FunctionProcess`         :py:class:`~aiida.orm.nodes.process.calculation.calcfunction.CalcFunctionNode`  Python functions decorated with the ``calcfunction`` decorator
+:py:class:`~aiida.engine.processes.functions.FunctionProcess`         :py:class:`~aiida.orm.nodes.process.calculation.calcfunction.CalcFunctionNode`  Python functions decorated with the ``@calcfunction`` decorator
-:py:class:`~aiida.engine.processes.functions.FunctionProcess`         :py:class:`~aiida.orm.nodes.process.workflow.workfunction.WorkFunctionNode`     Python functions decorated with the ``workfunction`` decorator
+:py:class:`~aiida.engine.processes.functions.FunctionProcess`         :py:class:`~aiida.orm.nodes.process.workflow.workfunction.WorkFunctionNode`     Python functions decorated with the ``@workfunction`` decorator
 ===================================================================   ==============================================================================  ===============================================================

 For basic information on the concept of a ``CalcJob`` or ``calcfunction``, refer to the :ref:`calculations concept<concepts_calculations>` and the same for the ``WorkChain`` and ``workfunction`` is described in the :ref:`workflows concept<concepts_workflows>`.
 After having read and understood the basic concept of calculation and workflow processes, detailed information on how to implement and use them can be found in the dedicated developing sections for :ref:`calculations<working_calculations>` and :ref:`workflows<working_workflows>`, respectively.

-.. note:: A ``FunctionProcess`` is never explicitly implemented but will be generated dynamically by the engine when a python function decorated with a :py:meth:`~aiida.engine.processes.functions.calcfunction` or :py:meth:`~aiida.engine.processes.functions.workfunction` is run.
+.. note:: A ``FunctionProcess`` is never explicitly implemented but will be generated dynamically by the engine when a python function decorated with a :py:func:`~aiida.engine.processes.functions.calcfunction` or :py:func:`~aiida.engine.processes.functions.workfunction` is run.

 .. _concepts_process_state: